MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagdisclosureofrecipients-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: d77d46cd-6e21-485a-bb0d-dffece562a28
-description: "Contains TRUE if disclosure of recipients is allowed."
+description: "Contains TRUE if disclosure of recipients is allowed for Outlook 2013 or Outlook 2016."
 ---

 # PidTagDisclosureOfRecipients Canonical Property